-- Transplant sturdy plantlets grown on in pots, rather than young vulnerable seedlings.
-Transplants can be given some additional protection with cloches
+- Transplanting sturdy plantlets grown on in pots, rather than young vulnerable seedlings.
+Transplants can be given some protection with cloches

-- Place traps, such as scooped-out half orange, grapefruit or melon skins, laid cut side down near vulnerable plants, or jars part-filled with beer and sunk into the soil.
-Check these and empty them regularly, preferably every morning.
-Proprietary traps and barriers are also available from garden centres
+- Traps, such as scooped out half orange, grapefruit or melon skins, can be laid cut side down, or jars part-filled with beer and sunk into the soil near vulnerable plants.
+Check and empty these regularly, preferably every morning.
+Proprietary traps are also available from garden centres and mail order suppliers

-Most plants, once established, will tolerate some slug damage and control measures can be discontinued.
+Most plants, once established, will tolerate some snail and slug damage so control measures can be discontinued.
 The RHS is researching sustainable control options for slugs and snails.

 Pesticides for gardeners (Adobe Acrobat pdf document outlining pesticides available to gardeners)